Envirometrix/LandGISmaps/README.md

 sol_bulkdens.fineearth_usda.4a1h_md_250m_b30..30cm_1950..2017_v0.1.tif
 ```

 contains standard deviation of the ensemble models (independent prediction variance).
-This provides an estimate of the prediction error and currently can not be used to derive prediction intervals.
+This provides only an estimate of the prediction error and currently can not be used to derive prediction intervals.

 Data import, overlay and model fitting to produce predictions of soil properties and classes are
 explained in detail [here](https://github.com/Envirometrix/LandGISmaps/tree/master/soil).
 Principles of Predictive Soil Mapping are outlined in detail in the [PSMwR book](https://envirometrix.github.io/PredictiveSoilMapping/).